 Hydrotherapy techniques use water as a tool to improve muscle and joint function in animals while minimizing stress on their joints.
 Examples of these techniques include swimming, underwater treadmill, etc.

-In order to initiate rehabilitation for your pet at Veterinary Surgery Center of Sarasota, you will need to first schedule a consultation with our surgeon.
-During the initial rehab consultation, Dr. Rose will examine your pet and create a customized rehabilitation therapy plan specific for their condition.
-Therapy sessions will be scheduled according to the plan laid out during your initial visit with Dr. Rose.
+In order to initiate rehabilitation for your pet at Veterinary Surgery Center of Sarasota, you will need to first schedule a consultation with one of our certified rehabilitation practitioners.
+During the initial rehab consultation, we will examine your pet and create a customized rehabilitation therapy plan specific for his or her condition.
+Therapy sessions will be scheduled according to the plan laid out during your initial visit.
 If you think your pet would benefit from rehabilitation services at VSC Sarasota, please call us at 941.893.1500 to schedule your consultation.

 If you’d like to learn more about rehabilitation and sports medicine as well as prosthetic and orthotics, we’ve linked some additional resources for you to check out.